You are obligated to report to us to ensure you are accountable for the funding you receive and the services you deliver.

 National performance reporting

-You are required to provide client activity information to the AIHW National Data Collection Agency in accordance with the reporting requirements of the Specialist Homelessness Services National Minimum Data Set.
+If your organisation provides specialist homelessness services, you are required to provide client activity information to the AIHW National Data Collection Agency, in line with the reporting requirements of the Specialist Homelessness Services National Minimum Data Set.

 Other performance information